 The lower road is by far the more popular choice as it’s easier, pretty enough and will lead you to Adishi in about an hour.

 By this point though, I had only been hiking for around two hours and quite simply figured why the hell not take the longer route.
 You’ll need to continue climbing uphill along the winding road, but once you head off onto the smaller trail its all wildflowers, open grasslands, jagged peaks and epic views in every direction.
 Plus, I passed so few people along the way it felt like I had the whole area to myself.

-As the lower trail has become the increasingly more popular route, the upper trail isn’t quite as clear as it once was, especially after winter, but it’s still easy enough to follow, especially if you have a map to guide you through any confusing intersections or misleading cattle trails.
+As the lower trail has become the increasingly more popular route, the upper trail isn’t quite as clear as it once was, especially after winter, but it’s still easy enough to follow if you have a map to guide you through any confusing intersections or misleading cattle trails.
 The way down does become very steep as you near Adishi which can be quite a challenge if you’re not using trekking poles.
 Just take it slow and hold onto the long grass if you’re feeling unsteady.